Keenum, 3rd-string back Johnson lead Browns past Broncos

 Odell Beckham Jr. had a forgettable night.

-The star receiver, who didn’t practice this week due to a shoulder injury, had a drop, got called for an illegal formation and was briefly out of the game with an injury — all in the first half.
+The Cleveland star receiver, who didn’t practice this week due to a shoulder injury, had a drop, got called for an illegal formation and was briefly out of the game after banging his shoulder — all in the first half.

 Beckham bounced back with two receptions in the third quarter.